codeslake/RefVSR/README.md

 	> **Note:**
 	>
 	> * For using PyTorch AMP, it is recommended to use PyTorch >= 1.10.0 with CUDA11.3.
-PyTorch < 1.10 is known to have [a problem in running amp with `torch.nn.functional.grid_sample()`](https://github.com/pytorch/pytorch/issues/42218) needed for warping frames.
+PyTorch < 1.10 is known to have [a problem in running amp with `torch.nn.functional.grid_sample()`](https://github.com/pytorch/pytorch/issues/42218) needed for inter-frame alignment.

 2. **Datasets**
     * Download and unzip [the RealMCVSR dataset]() under `[DATASET_ROOT]`: